 Skin problems: how to improve skin long-term

 Test, don’t guess.
-Testing for basic physiological imbalances, infections and food sensitivities can help to pinpoint the exact causes of your skin issues.
+Testing for basic physiological imbalances, hormone levels, infections and food sensitivities can help to pinpoint the exact causes of your skin issues.
 Once we know the culprits, we can put in place a holistic, sustainable solution to re-balance your body for long-lasting health and rash-free skin.
 While the road to recovery can take a few months, patients often report healthier, clearer skin in just a few weeks after starting treatment.

 - Fukaya M, Sato K, Sato M. Topical steroid addiction in atopic dermatitis.
 Drug HealthcPatient Saf.
 2014;6:131-138.